By Rachelle Lappinen

 Have 7 to 10 STAR (Situation, Task, Action, Result) stories to use as answers to many interview questions.
 Write out these stories and practice reading them aloud, especially the day before the interview.
 For more information, Google "Preparing for STAR Answers for your job interview."

 Be ready to ask well thought-out questions about the job, company, and career path.
 Do not ask questions that can easily be answered from the “About Us” section of the company website, which you should be very familiar with, but instead, use ones that show that you are really interested.
 (Read 50 Good Questions to Ask in Job Interviews and 45 Questions You Should NOT Ask in a Job Interview for ideas.)

 Use the job description as your guide, finding your strengths among their needs.
 The answer about a weakness is best dealt with by using one that you have improved on and turned into a strength, or one that is not essential to the job.
 Avoid cliches, such as “I am a workaholic.”
-(Read How to Answer the Common Job Interview Questions, which includes the greatest weakness and greatest strength questions, for help.)
+(Read Smart Answers to Interview Questions, which includes the greatest weakness and greatest strength questions, and many more.)

 This may seem obvious, but when you are nervous, you may seem shifty and untrustworthy, and forget to smile.
 A lot of people do not naturally smile in conversations, and you should know if you are one of them.
 Practice mock video or Skype interviews, making a conscious effort to smile and connect.
 Use a mirror during your rehearsals.
 Grab a friend or family member to help, if possible!

 One or two days before the interview, drive to the location at the same time of day, taking note of traffic and where to park.
 It is unwise to trust a GPS or Google Maps alone and take a chance on being late.
 Have a backup set of directions printed on paper if you are relying on electronic directions.
 If at all possible, allow extra time for problems such as a flat tire, etc. You really want the job, right?